 Example 1

-• the amount of work in progress;
+• amounts of work in progress;

 List of indirect income tax expenses

-Features of tax accounting for indirect costs
+Features of tax accounting of indirect expenses

 Example 2